Getting your Trinity Audio player ready... |

 Question Review & Edit

 The ability to review and edit answers is most likely affecting test-taker performance.
-GMAC has always acknowledged that there would be “ implications for testing behavior.”

 However, even GMAC cannot yet specify the impact of this feature.
 Again, content matters.
-If test-takers are stumped by many challenging questions on the GMAT, having the ability to review and edit answers won’t make much of a difference.
+If test takers are stumped by many challenging questions on the GMAT, having the ability to review and edit answers won’t make much of a difference.

 Increased Emphasis on Data Insights

-GMAT test-takers now must prepare for the Data Insights (DI) section in a more rigorous fashion than past GMAT test-takers prepared for the Integrated Reasoning (IR) section.
-After all, the Data Insights score factors into a test-taker’s Total Score, while Integrated Reasoning did not.
+GMAT test takers now must prepare for the Data Insights (DI) section in a more rigorous fashion than past GMAT test takers prepared for the Integrated Reasoning (IR) section.
+After all, the Data Insights score factors into a test-taker’s total score, while Integrated Reasoning did not.
 Moreover, Data Insights makes up one-third of the exam — on par with Quant and Verbal.

-So, let’s say test-takers have responded to the increased importance of Data Insights with increased preparation for that section.
+So, let’s say test takers have responded to the increased importance of Data Insights with increased preparation for that section.
 In that case, past test-taker performance on IR questions most likely will not be an accurate predictor of performance on Data Insights.

 KEY FACT: